Chaitanya Chawla

 We developed an algorithmic framework to extract different intrinsic features from human demonstrations.
 We are studying various features, including interactions with objects along the trajectory, analyzing the environment for interactions with the background (e.g., wiping or writing), and classifying the type of motion within a trajectory segment (e.g., shaking, rotating, or transporting).

-Visual Teleoperation using Learning from Demonstration
+Visual Teleoperation using Dynamic Motion Primitives

-C. Chawla, D. Lee
+Chaitanya Chawla, Dongheui Lee

 Independent Research Project